beyarkay/masters-thesis/src/05_results.md

-Figure \ref{fig:05_51hffnn,x=nlayers,y=f1,h=nlayers,c=majmin} shows the precision, recall, and $F_1$-score of all HFFNNs, split by the number of layers in their majority and minority classifiers.
+Figure \ref{fig:05_51hffnn,x=nlayers,y=f1,h=nlayers,c=majmin} shows the precision, recall, and $F_1$-score of all HFFNNs, split by the number of layers in their majority\footnote{
+    The majority classifier distinguishes between the background non-gesture class 50 and all other classes
+} and minority\footnote{
+    The minority classifier distinguishes between the various gesture classes, given that the majority classifier predicted that there is a gesture present.
+} classifiers.

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_51hffnn,x=nlayers,y=f1,h=nlayers,c=majmin}}
-    \caption[51-class HFFNNs number of layers]{Top row: $F_1$-score of all HFFNNs, against the number of layers in their majority and minority classifiers.
+    \caption[51-class HFFNNs Number of Layers]{Top row: $F_1$-score of all HFFNNs, against the number of layers in their majority and minority classifiers.
     Bottom row: Precision-recall plots of all HFFNNs, against the number of layers in their majority and minority classifiers.
 Left column: The colour of each